5 Ingredient Peanut Butter Cups

 pb cups in silicone cups on a sheet pan

-Even though coconut oil is a solid oil, at room temperature, it can become to soft to stay together.
-These peanut butter cups turn out best if they are stored in the freezer.
-I like to pop them out of their cups and store them in an airtight container.
-They will last in the freezer for up to three months.
+Coconut oil, while solid at room temperature, can get too soft to hold its shape.
+For the best results, keep these peanut butter cups in the freezer.
+I like removing them from their liners and placing them in an airtight container.
+They can stay fresh in the freezer for up to three months.

 over head view of peanut butter cups in silicone liners